 What?
-UNEP briefing note 11 provides an outline of the phases of the plastics life-cycle, ranging from the upstream phase to the mid-stream phase and, ultimately, to the downstream phase.
+UNEP briefing note 11 in advance of INC-1 provides an outline of the phases of the plastics life-cycle, ranging from the upstream phase to the mid-stream phase and, ultimately, to the downstream phase and many aspects of the discussions at INC-2 included aspects of establishing the phases and the required laws and regulations for them.
 The information it contains is drawn from responses by nearly two dozen States to questions about the plastics life cycle and the legal and technical challenges experienced in efforts to regulate it.
-Through these responses, it is clear that a multiphase understanding of the plastics life-cycle will be necessary for the Plastic Pollution Treaty.
-This understanding will require a holistic approach in which the phases of the plastics life cycle are connected to the core terms of the Plastic Pollution Treaty as well as the national action plans and compliance mechanisms.
+Through these responses, it is clear that a multiphase understanding of the plastics life-cycle will be necessary for the ILBI.
+These findings were supported during INC-1 ad INC-2, with multiple States emphasizing the need for the ILBI to address all phases of the plastics life-cycle.
+This understanding will require a holistic approach in which the phases of the plastics life cycle are connected to the core terms of the ILBI as well as the national action plans and compliance mechanisms.
+It should be noted that some disagreement regarding primacy in regulating various phases of the plastic life-cycle emerged from INC-1 and continued throughout INC-2.
+In this context, some States advocated the immediate focus being on upstream production activities while other States, especially SIDS, advocated focusing on downstream activities and adaptation in the plastic pollution context.

 How?
 At the upstream phase, much emphasis is placed on the need for regulation and market control mechanisms for elements of plastic generation, the creation of virgin plastics, and the use of fossil fuels as feedstock for the production of plastic.
-The inclusion of terms regarding the regulation of and facilitating technological innovations in the plastics life-cycle in the Plastics Pollution Treaty could include State commitments to reducing incentives and other means of support to the creation and production of virgin plastic.
+The inclusion of terms regarding the regulation of and facilitating technological innovations in the plastics life-cycle in the ILBI could include State commitments to reducing incentives and other means of support to the creation and production of virgin plastic.
 Similar commitments could be made regarding the use of fossil fuels in the production of virgin plastic.
-In drafting these commitments, it would be critical that the Plastic Pollution Treaty acknowledges and seeks to reconcile the potential impacts on World Trade Organization (WTO) law as well as State commitments under the United Nations Framework Convention on Climate Change (UNFCCC), Paris Agreement, and other multilateral environmental agreements.
-Additionally, it should be noted that UNEP briefing note 11 references several responding States as indicating that their current legal systems regarding environmental impact assessment have posed challenges to their abilities to transition from fossil fuel-based plastic production.
+In drafting these commitments, it would be critical that the ILBI acknowledges and seeks to reconcile the potential impacts on State commitments under the United Nations Framework Convention on Climate Change (UNFCCC).
+Paris Agreement, and other multilateral environmental agreements.
+Additionally, it should be noted that UNEP briefing note 11 in advance of INC-1 references several responding States as indicating that their current legal systems regarding environmental impact assessment have posed challenges to their abilities to transition from fossil fuel-based plastic production.
 The Plastic Pollution Treaty negotiations should consider the potential relationship between the Treaty and treaty regimes such as the Aarhus Convention, the Espoo Protocol on Strategic Environmental Assessment, and the Escazu Agreement when addressing all phases of the plastics life-cycle.

-At the midstream phase, UNEP briefing note 11 stresses State responses regarding issues in the labelling systems currently used to inform consumers of the content, sustainability, and 'green' status of products within their territories.
-Labelling is an important issue and it should be a part of the Plastics Pollution Treaty negotiations.
-At the same time, it must be recalled that labelling issues can, and often do, intersect with the terms of World Trade Organization laws.
+At the midstream phase, UNEP briefing note 11 in advance of INC-1 stresses State responses regarding issues in the labelling systems currently used to inform consumers of the content, sustainability, and 'green' status of products within their territories.
+Labelling is an important issue and it should be a part of the ILBI negotiations.
+At the same time, it must be recalled that labelling issues can, and often do, intersect with the terms of World Trade Organization laws and the terms of many free trade agreements and regional trade agreements.
 This means that care and coordination should be exercised in addressing these issues so as to promote the use of accurate and informative labelling information for plastics that would also allow States to comply with their obligations as WTO members.